Campaigning ends for by-election to seven assembly seats - battle of prestige for parties | Politics

 Khattar on Tuesday appealed to Adampur voters to make Bhavya victorious with a big margin and assured them no stone will be left unturned to ensure development.

-The Election Commission asked Telangana's chief electoral officer to keep a ''close watch'' on the Munugode Assembly constituency through ''various enforcement agencies'' amid allegations of attempts to induce voters.

-Odisha Chief Minister Naveen Patnaik had on Monday addressed voters in Dhamnagaris through the virtual mode and promised that five years of work will be completed in 18 months.
+Odisha Chief Minister Naveen Patnaik had on Monday addressed voters in Dhamnagar through the virtual mode and promised that five years of work will be completed in 18 months.

 Patnaik who is also the Biju Janata Dal (BJD) president urged them to elect a woman from the seat as “mothers work more efficiently”.